mwbowers/mwbowers.github.io/concepts/introduction.md

 _MAS running on its own Application Server_

-## Framework Assemblies
+## Base Assemblies
-Migrated Class Libraries and Executables as well as the Websites containing the Migrated Razor Pages Areas have a dependency on class libraries known as the ASNA Monarch Core Framework (Framework).
+Migrated Class Libraries and Executables as well as the Websites containing the Migrated Razor Pages Areas have a dependency on class libraries known as the ASNA Monarch Base (Base).

-Here is the [Reference](/reference/reference-overview.html) documentation on the Framework Classes and their members.
+Here is the [Reference](/reference/reference-overview.html) documentation on the Base classes and their members.

-The ASNA Monarch Core Framework consists of the following assemblies:
+The ASNA Monarch Base consists of the following assemblies:
 - ASNA.DataGate.Client.dll
 - ASNA.QSys.Runtime.dll
 - ASNA.QSys.Expo.Model.dll